Who’s heard the expression, “You are only as strong as your weakest link?”

 Best Circular Saw Blade for Hardwood

-This Makita blade is honed with 600 grit to get a mirror finish on the teeth.
-The teeth themselves are carbide, so they resist heat and hold their sharpness.
-The TPI is 80, so this blade is ideal for sawing through hardwood as well as plywood.
+This Makita blade is honed with 600 grit to give the teeth a mirror finish.
+The teeth are made of carbide, so they are heat-resistant and stay sharper for longer.
+The blade has 80 teeth per inch, so it is ideal for sawing through hardwood as well as plywood.

-It means that you get less tear out and shredding, unlike other blades with a lower tooth count.
+This high TPI means less tear-out and shredding, unlike other blades with fewer teeth.
 The ultra-thin kerf complements the 5-degree hook teeth.
-So, if you want to make fine cuts that need no further reworking, this saw blade is ideal.
+If you want to make fine cuts that don’t require any extra finishing, this blade will be ideal.

-The other advantage of a thin kerf is there is less drag on the saw motor, which helps to preserve the life of your power tool, and you waste less material when cutting.
+The other advantage of a thin kerf is less stress on the saw motor, which will protect your circular saw.
+You will also waste less material when cutting.

 Pros